Conspiracy Con

-Conspiracy Con was an annual conspiracy convention begun in 2001 by Brian William Hall and took place in Santa Clara, California, USA.
+Conspiracy Con (shortened form for Conspiracy Conference) was an annual conspiracy convention begun in 2001 by Brian William Hall and took place in Santa Clara, California, United States.
 It was held on the weekend preceding Memorial Day until 2007 and has since taken place on the following weekend.
 The event has not been held since 2013, the 2014 convention being cancelled after its producer was unable to fund it.